-It’s cold, it’s wet and stiff joints are at their worst.
+Take advantage of a Free Arthritis Check with a vet, as whilst it’s cold and wet stiff joints are at their worst.
 Make sure your companion is not suffering!
-Take advantage of FREE ARTHRITIS CHECKS with a vet for dogs and cats at Churchcroft Vets until April 24th 2020.
+FREE ARTHRITIS CHECKS with a vet for dogs and cats are available at Churchcroft Vets until April 24th 2020.
 So much more can be done, from managing pain to healing of joints- arthritis need not be a sentence to having to accept pain.

 The degeneration of joints that often progresses with age is what we commonly think of as Arthritis.
 Many cats and dogs have mobility and pain issues due to arthritis, of which their owners are completely unaware or are passed off as just old age.
 This means that as a consequence these companions are suffering with pain that could be prevented.

 Signs that your companion may have arthritis fall under 4 categories

 - Mobility issues— difficulty getting up from rest, slow or stiff walking, trouble jumping into the car or getting up the stairs.

 - Temperament issues— getting grumpy when touched on the legs or back, avoiding children or other companions, hiding away.

 - Reduced activity levels— spending more time sleeping or resting in one place, not showing interest in exercise, lying down more frequently.

 - Grooming changes— licking at joints, not grooming fur well especially over the back.